-After my discharge, I stayed and worked in Holland for Elektor Publishers for about
+After I was discharged, I stayed and worked in Holland for Elektor Publishers for about

 Uitgeversmaatschappij Elektuur B.V.
-Beek ZL The Nederland's. http://www.elektuur.nl/
+Beek (L) The Nederland's. http://www.elektuur.nl/

 Union Pacific Railroad.
 I worked in the communications department.
 I was hired by K Ø I J,

-mainly because as a young ham I had a Model 15 Teletype in my bedroom, I had some idea how it worked.
+mainly because as a young HAM I had a Model 15 Teletype in my bedroom, I had some idea how it worked. you know,

-I was hired to repair data equipment, back then the Railroad still used some Model 28, 35 & 37 Teletype machines.
+I was hired to repair Teletype's, back in 1977 the Railroad still used Model 28, 35 & 37 Teletype machines.

-But times were changing fast and those old Teletypes didn't stay around long.
-UPRR used thousands of Model 40's for years..
+But times were changing fast and those old Teletypes didn't stay around long. however, UPRR used thousands of Teletype Model 40's for years..

 Pocatello Idaho's been my home since 1979.